bazelbuild/bazel/site/docs/skylark/language.md

 * Dictionary literals cannot have duplicated keys.
 For example, this is an
   error: `{"a": 4, "b": 7, "a": 1}`.

+* Variable of a comprehension may not be used after the comprehension.
+This is stricter than Python 2 and Python 3, which have different behavior (shadowing vs reassignment).

 * Strings are represented with double-quotes (e.g. when you call [repr](lib/globals.html#repr)).